 For pupils (or staff) with mobility difficulties who hold a "Blue Badge" for parking concessions, it may be beneficial for the blue badge to be displayed in the windscreen of the coach.
-Mention of this at the arrival of a venue may result in priority parking as close as possible to the venue entrance.
+Mention of this at the arrival at a venue may result in priority parking as close as possible to the venue entrance.
 Similarly, mention of a blue badge at a ferry port would usually result in priority loading such that the coach is parked close to the lifts on the vehicle decks.
 It may also be of significant benefit for a disabled pupil to carry some proof of their disability.
 Word of mouth is often not sufficient proof of their disability.

-Appendix 7: Management Procedures Used By The Good Shepherd Catholic Primary School
+Appendix 7: Management Procedures Used By (SCHOOL NAME)